Wide Reads

 Published 1851

 Herman Melville (1819-1891) was an American novelist, short story writer, and poet.
-After early success with adventure novels based on his sailing experiences, Moby-Dick was a commercial failure that left him in obscurity.
-Only after his death was the novel recognized as one of the greatest works of American literature—a profound meditation on obsession, the limits of human knowledge, and humanity's place in an indifferent universe.
+After early success with adventure novels drawn from his sailing years, Moby-Dick was a commercial failure that left him in obscurity.
+Only after his death was the novel recognized as one of the greatest works of American literature, a profound meditation on obsession, the limits of human knowledge, and humanity's place in an indifferent universe.

 Why This Author Matters Today